urnathan/moke/README.md

 * Non-absolute pathnames are relative to `/dev/input`.

 * When name matching, the `/dev/input` directory is scanned looking for exactly one EVIO keyboard device that matches the partial name.
+Devices that do not report keys [A-Z] are not considered keyboards.
 The partial name can be anchored to the start of a device name with `^`, and anchored to the end with `$` &mdash; but it is _not_ a regexp.
 Use both `^` and `$` to force an exact match.

 * A heuristic is used to distinguish pathnames from partial names.
 If KEYBOARD begins with `/` or `./`, it is only considered a